duftler/click-to-deploy/k8s/spinnaker/README.md

 When the initial installation process completes, additional commands will be shown to allow you to:

-* find your Spinnaker deployment in the GKE Applications view
+* find your Spinnaker installation in the GKE Applications view
 * access Spinnaker via port-forwarding
 * expose Spinnaker securely using IAP
 * allow others to administer and/or access Spinnaker

 and more.

-#### Ongoing Management of Spinnaker
+#### Ongoing management of Spinnaker

 To manage your installed Spinnaker instance: